arlonproj/arlon/docs/clustertemplate.md

 ### Composition

-A workload cluster is composed of 2 to 3 ArgoCD application resources, which are named based on the name of the base cluster and the workload cluster.
-For illustration purposes, the following discussion assumes that the base cluster is named `capi-quickstart`, the workload cluster is named `cluster-a`, and the optional profile is named `xxx`.
+A workload cluster is composed of 2 to 3 ArgoCD application resources, which are named based on the name of the cluster template and the workload cluster.
+For illustration purposes, the following discussion assumes that the cluster template is named `capi-quickstart`, the workload cluster is named `cluster-a`, and the optional profile is named `xxx`.

 #### Cluster app

 The `cluster-a` application is the *cluster app* for the cluster.
-It is responsible for deploying the base cluster resources, meaning the Cluster API manifests.
+It is responsible for deploying the cluster template resources, meaning the Cluster API manifests.
 It is named directly from the workload cluster name.

-The application's spec uses a ApplicationSourceKustomize that points to the base cluster's git directory.
+The application's spec uses a ApplicationSourceKustomize that points to the bcluster template's git directory.
 The spec ensures that all deployed resources are configured to:

 - Reside in the `cluster-a` namespace, which is deployed by the *arlon app* (see below).
-This achieved by setting `app.Spec.Destination.Namespace` to the workload cluster's name (*this only works if the resources do not specify an explicit namespace; this requirement is taken care of by the "prep" step on the base cluster*).
+This achieved by setting `app.Spec.Destination.Namespace` to the workload cluster's name (*this only works if the resources do not specify an explicit namespace; this requirement is taken care of by the "prep" step on the cluster template*).
-- Be named `cluster-a-capi-quickstart`, meaning the workload cluster name followed by the base cluster name.
+- Be named `cluster-a-capi-quickstart`, meaning the workload cluster name followed by the cluster template name.
 This is achieved by setting `app.Spec.Source.Kustomize.NamePrefix` to the workload cluster name plus a hyphen.

 #### Arlon app